-On October 29, 2014, NuStar Logistics amended and restated its \$1.5 billion five-year revolving credit agreement (the Revolving Credit Agreement), which matures on October 29, 2019.
+NuStar Logistics is party to a \$1.5 billion five-year revolving credit agreement (the Revolving Credit Agreement), which matures on October 29, 2019.
 The Revolving Credit Agreement includes an option allowing NuStar Logistics to request an aggregate increase in the commitments from the lenders of up to \$250.0 million (after which increase the aggregate commitment from all lenders shall not exceed \$1.75 billion).
 The Revolving Credit Agreement also includes the ability to borrow up to the equivalent of \$250.0 million in Euros and up to the equivalent of \$250.0 million in British Pounds Sterling.
 Obligations under the Revolving Credit Agreement are guaranteed by NuStar Energy and NuPOP.
-NuPOP will be released from its guarantee of the Revolving Credit Agreement when it no longer guarantees indebtedness of NuStar Energy or its subsidiaries in an aggregate principal amount exceeding \$200.0 million.
-For the year ended December 31, 2014, we recorded deferred issuance costs of \$4.8 million associated with the Revolving Credit Agreement to "Other long-term assets, net" on the consolidated balance sheet.